aslikr42069/loremacs/README.md

-# Loremacs
+# LIME - Lorena's IMportant Editor
-Text editor (not emacs clone, just sounded cool)
+ncurses-based text editor with sane defaults
 ## Building Instructions

 For now, all you need is GCC, GNU make, and some implementation of the